girisandeep/hadoop/README.md

 # hadoop
-Some explorations on hadoop with some case studies with (Knowbigdata.com)[KnowBigdata.com "KBD"]
+Some explorations on hadoop with some case studies with [Knowbigdata.com](KnowBigData.com "KBD")